freddycs/byd_car_mqtt/README.md

 | **链接方式** | Toggle switch for connection type (TCP or SSL) | `TCP` |

 ---
-## 🔧 DiLauncher Automations Setup (Battery SOC, AC Temperature & Fan Speed)
+## 🔧 DiLauncher Automations Setup (Battery SOC, Speed, AC Temperature & Fan Speed)

 This integration provides a dedicated service to generate a complete JSON file containing all necessary "Conditional Tasks" for the DiLauncher application to send the latest state of **Battery SOC**, **AC Temperature** and **Fan Speed** via MQTT to Home Assistant.